 Answer: Django is a full-stack Python web framework that is used to create dynamic web applications.

-Question: From where does Django got its name?
+3. From where does Django get its name?

 Answer: Django is named after Django Reinhardt, who was a gypsy jazz guitarist in the early 1930s.

-Question: On which architecture design pattern Django works?
+4. On which architecture design pattern does Django work?

-Answer: Django works on the MVT (Model View Templates) architecture.
+Answer: Django works on the MVT (Model View Template) architecture.